Leverkusen move top of Bundesliga with 3-0 win over Cologne

-LEVERKUSEN, Germany : Bayer Leverkusen cruised past Cologne 3-0 on Sunday to take the lead in the Bundesliga title race with their sixth win in seven league matches.
+LEVERKUSEN, Germany: Bayer Leverkusen cruised past Cologne 3-0 on Sunday (Oct 8) to take the lead in the Bundesliga title race with their sixth win in seven league matches.

 Xabi Alonso's team, who are still undefeated, scored twice in the first half through Jonas Hofmann and Jeremie Frimpong and added a third through the club's top scorer Victor Boniface midway through the second half.